TamatiB/coding_academy/README.md

 # Coding Academy

-This is the resources page for the coding academy, backchannel chat code is d8772
+This is the resources page for the coding academy

 Specific lesson communications can be found in the lesson folders e.g lesson 1 stuff will be in the lesson 1 folder